Using Your Legal Plan

 • Third-person custody is when a court awards custody of the children to a third party if they have sought custody.
 Usually, this is a grandparent or other close relative.
 The third party may have become the primary caregiver for a child or children when circumstances arise whereby the parents are unable to care for the children.
 This may be due to the death of the biological parents, or where both parents are deemed unfit.

-As in any custody matter, third-party custody is not a permanent arrangement.
+As in any custody matter, third-party custody is often not a permanent arrangement.
 The court can rescind or modify non-parental custody at a later date.
 Only the state can terminate parental rights.
 Biological parents who are determined to regain custody of their children often prevail if they can prove to the courts that they are no longer deemed unfit.

 How custody decisions are made